 - beaut - fantastic, great (Beaut throw, mate.)

-- bloke - man (That bloke over there.)
+- bloke - man (Watch that bloke over there.)

 - bludger - lazy person (Don’t be a bludger!)